-Combining these elements results in an amazing audiovisual recording experience; nevertheless, you should not expect it to take the place of a separate microphone and camera setup.
+Combining these elements results in a fantastic audiovisual recording experience; nevertheless, you should not expect it to replace a separate microphone and camera setup.

-Even though it’s quite remarkable, the tiny X is mostly intended for video blogging.
+Even though it’s remarkable, the tiny X is mainly intended for video blogging.

 Canon VIXIA mini X Design

-The touch LCD screen is the same size as its predecessor, and it has the same level of responsiveness.
+The touch LCD screen is the same size as its predecessor and has the same level of responsiveness.
 There were a few instances in which we needed to double- or triple-tap a button to activate it, but for the most part, the user experience was quite simple.

 Canon VIXIA mini X Focus

-The menu arrangement is a little bit chaotic, and it is not the easiest thing to traverse.
-It’s undoubtedly not inoperable, but the aesthetics are bland, and it’s frustrating to still see outdated menu designs on consumer camcorders, especially considering the enormous challenges the market will face in the coming years.
-It’s undoubtedly not inoperable, but the aesthetics are boring.
+The menu arrangement is a bit chaotic and is not the easiest thing to traverse.
+It’s undoubtedly not inoperable, but the aesthetics are bland, and it’s frustrating to see outdated menu designs on consumer camcorders, especially considering the enormous challenges the market will face in the coming years.
+It’s undoubtedly not inoperable, but the aesthetics are bland.

-Because of this, these cameras need to be entertaining and easy to use to lure consumers away from their smartphones and still cameras.
-Unfortunately, the tiny X does not quite meet our expectations in this area.
+Because of this, these cameras must be entertaining and easy to use to lure consumers away from their smartphones and still cameras.
+Unfortunately, the tiny X does not meet our expectations in this area.

-In general, the small X, like its younger sibling, is not the most cosmetically beautiful piece of technology.
+Like its younger sibling, the small X is not the most cosmetically beautiful piece of technology.
 But this is not about form; it’s all about function.
 Even with the hefty price of $399 (the Vixia small is $100 cheaper), this is a good alternative for anyone who wants an efficient technique for capturing desktop video and performances while on the road.
 Additionally, the stereo recording quality is of a high standard.

 Canon VIXIA mini X Features